Eske Willerslev: Early peopling of Central and South Asia

-In 2018, Willerslev and colleges published 2 papers in Nature and Science the same day addressing the population history of Central and Southern Asia.
+In 2018 Willerslev and colleagues published two papers in Nature and Science the same day addressing the population history of Central and Southern Asia.
 The Science paper deals with the spread of the Bronze Age pastoralists, such as Yamnaya and the peoples they met in Asia.
 They could show that descendants of the 24-thousand-year-old Maltá boy from Siberia survived in Central Asia until at least 5 thousand years ago and were the occupants of Botai – an archaeological site in Kazakhstan holding the oldest evidence of horse domestication some 5-6 thousand years ago.
-They further showed that in contrast to Europe, early Bronze Age expansion of Yamnaya into Asia had limited genetic and linguistic impact in either Central Asia or in South Asia, contrary to earlier claims by the Reich group from Harvard.
-The paper thereby challenges the so-called “Steppe Hypothesis” for early spread of the Indo-European languages that seem to explain the early expansion of Indo-European languages into Europe but not Asia.
+They further showed that, in contrast to Europe, early Bronze Age expansion of Yamnaya into Asia had limited genetic and linguistic impact in either Central Asia or in South Asia, contrary to earlier claims by the Reich group from Harvard.
+The paper thereby challenges the so-called "Steppe Hypothesis" for early spread of the Indo-European languages that seem to explain the early expansion of Indo-European languages into Europe but not Asia.
 The latter is argued to have happened by later Bronze groups, such as the Sintashta, and reaching all the way to India and Pakistan.

 The accompanying Nature paper is based on 137 ancient human genomes of the Eurasian steppe mainly from the time following the Bronze Age.
 They find the genetics of the mounted Scythian groups that dominated the Eurasian steppes throughout the Iron Age were highly diverse, consisting of several ethnicities of European and Asian origins despite its highly uniform culture.
 Later, Scythians admixed and were replaced by steppe nomads from the east coming out of the Xiongnu confederations of Mongolia and China, including the westward-expanding Huns (fourth–fifth century AD).
 These were later admixed and replaced by expanding East Asian groups including Genghis Khan in the Medieval period.
 Accordingly, the events transformed the Eurasian steppes from being inhabited by Indo-European speakers of largely West Eurasian ancestry to the mostly Turkic-speaking groups of the present day, who are primarily of East Asian ancestry.
 According to Willerslev, this was all due to the long-distance traveling enabled by domestication of the horse.